-FIGURE 28 PCL
+FIGURE 22 PCL

-Inflow and Infiltration Report
+Inflow and Infiltration Report PROJECT SUMMARY SHEET

 Fiscal Year Costs Criteria Met:

-2020/2021 \$200,000 $\boxtimes$ Safety/Liability
+2020/2021 \$206,000 \boxtimes Safety/Liability

-Council Goals
+2020/2021 Council Goals

-2021/2024 N/A $\boxtimes$ Maintenance
+2021/2024 N/A \boxtimes Maintenance

 Required per Regulation

 Future Years N/A Coordinates with Larger Project

-$\boxtimes$ Existing Capacity
+\boxtimes Existing Capacity

-Project Total \$200,000 $\boxtimes$ Cost Reduction
+Project Total \$206,000 \boxtimes Cost Reduction

-$\boxtimes$ Future Capacity
+\boxtimes Future Capacity

 An Inflow and Infiltration (I & I) study was completed for the Dayton and Wynooski Basins in 2015.
 Data has been recently gathered in the Springbrook and Hess Creek Basins.
-This data will be used to complete a full report of the pipe performance in these basins and will evaluate the work that the City has completed over the last several years.
+This data will be used to complete a full report of the pipe performance in these basins and will evaluate the effectiveness of the work that the City has completed over the last several years.